Crafts of India: Crafts of South India

 The diversity of religious beliefs has had a great impact on the crafts of Southern India.
 The region has seen the rule of various empires such as the Mughal, Portuguese, Dutch, French and British.
 Each has left their mark of style on traditional crafts.
-The craft industry of South India has established itself commercially in the nation, whilst reflecting a long history of foreign rule.
 Dravidian style, stone carved temples reflect the influence of Hinduism whilst Roman Catholic churches echo the impact of the British rule.
 Temple carvings are symbolic of the craft skills in the Tamil Nadu region.
 The Meenakshi temple of Madurai typifies the skills and devotion put into this craftwork.

 Madurai garland making craft can be defined as a band or chain of flowers, foliage, and leaves.
-In Tamil Nadu, and particularly in the temple town of Madurai, flower garlands are considered to play a significant role in expressing and enhancing Tamil culture.
-Every garland is a myriad of colours; a kaleidoscopic journey; an array of fragrant, vivid flowers weaved together to symbolize love, purity, and devotion.
+In Tamil Nadu, and particularly in the temple town of Madurai, flower garlands are considered to play a significant role in expressing Tamil culture.
+Every garland is a myriad of colours which symbolize love, purity, and devotion.